BOOK NINE: The Bayou State

 The western Louisiana borderland, again, was a potential scene of conflict.

 In 1806, Spanish and American agents met on the Sabine River to work out a compromise.
 The result was the Neutral Ground Agreement in which the disputants "agreed to a sort of 'demilitarized' zone between Texas and the United States, which they hoped would prevent war."
 The Americans nevertheless insisted that the boundary resulting from Jefferson's Purchase and the creation of the State of Louisiana nine years later should lay along the Sabine, while the Spanish placed the boundary there at Rio Hondo near their long-abandoned presidio at Los Adaes.
 In February 1819, the Adams-Onís Treaty set the boundary between Louisiana and Texas along the Sabine, and Spain ceded the Floridas to the United States.
 Not until after the treaty's second ratification in February 1821 did the spectre of war evaporate along the western frontier.
 However, Mexico's war with Spain, which erupted the year the Adams-Onís Treaty was signed, promised to unsettle the area once again.
 Mexico gained its independence in August 1821.
 Seven years later, Mexico signed a "Treaty of Limits" with the United States that recognized the boundaries set in 1819, and the treaty went into force in April 1832.
-The frontier remained quiet until 1835-36, when Texians fought for, and won, their own independence from Mexico.04
+Except for the continued movement of escaped slaves from South Louisiana into Texas and the uproar it caused, the frontier remained quiet until 1835-36, when Texians fought for, and won, their own independence from Mexico.
+Texas chose to be a slave republic, so escaped slaves now would have to avoid capture there before finding refuge in Mexico.04

-By then, Acadians from Attakapas and Opelousas, now St. Martin and St. Landry parishes, left their homesteads in the old Neutral Ground and crossed the Sabine into eastern Texas. ...
+By then, Acadians from Attakapas and Opelousas, now St. Martin and St. Landry parishes, left their homesteads in the old Neutral Ground and crossed the Sabine into East Texas. ...12

 South Louisiana Geography and the Acadians, 1803-1861